munificent/craftinginterpreters/book/global-variables.md

 ^code variable-without-assign

-As with declarations, there are a couple of tiny helper functions that seem pointless now but will become more useful in later chapters.
-Trust me, there's a method to the madness.
+Like with declarations, there are a couple of tiny helper functions that seem pointless now but will become more useful in later chapters.
+I promise.

 ^code read-named-variable

 This calls the same `identifierConstant()` function from before to take the given identifier token and add its lexeme to the chunk's constant table as a string.
-All the remains is to emit an instruction that loads the global variable with that name.
+All that remains is to emit an instruction that loads the global variable with that name.
 Here's the instruction:

 ^code get-global-op (1 before, 1 after)

-Over in the bytecode interpreter, the implementation mirrors `OP_DEFINE_GLOBAL`:
+Over in the bytecode interpreter, the implementation reflects `OP_DEFINE_GLOBAL`:

 ^code interpret-get-global (1 before, 2 after)

-We pull the constant table index from the instruction's operand and then look up the variable name.
-Then we use that as a key to look up the variable's value in the global's hash table.
+We pull the constant table index from the instruction's operand and get the variable name.
+Then we use that as a key to look up the variable's value in the globals hash table.

 If the key isn't present in the hash table, it means that global variable has never been defined.
 That's a runtime error in Lox, so we report it and exit the